 Why Good Communication with tweens and teens are important?

-It’s quite normal that when they enter this phase of life as a tween and teen they talk less to parents as they sense the feel of independence and feel getting matured and can go ahead taking up their decisions.
+It’s normal that when they enter this phase of life as a tween and teen they talk less to parents as they sense the feel of independence and feel getting matured and can go ahead, taking up their decisions.
 But, this is the time we need to make them the difference between being responsible and being independent and that could be only possible with good communication with them.

 How your tween and teen want to communicate?

-* Your kids need your ears: For having a healthy and trusting parent-child relationship it’s important to understand the first and foremost thing every tween or teen need is your valuable time to share their version of talk and situation.
+* Your kids need your ears: For having a healthy and trusting parent-child relationship it’s important to understand the foremost thing every tween or teen need is your valuable time to share their version of talk and situation.

 7 Watch out before you communicate– Do and don’t

-1. DO Understand: Like communication, understanding is the second ingredient that will make this relationship stronger.
+1. Understand: Like communication, understanding is the second ingredient that will make this relationship stronger.
 Whenever you are interacting try to understand your child first, try o understand even if you don’t get why they are reacting differently.

 DON’t Assume or read their mind: If you don’t understand certain behavior change or less communication or even they are not doing things according to house rules.
 First, try to understand rather making or assuming some point or even reading their mind.

-Don’t try to show impatient body language when they are talking to you.
+Don’t show impatient body language when they are talking to you.
 Don’t do multitasking while you are communicating.
 It’s right that your thoughts might be different and you don’t agree to whatever they say, listening doesn’t mean you agree to their every thought but remember if you don’t listen respectfully they will stop talking, sharing and communicating.

-3. Do Appreciate them when they are sharing their achievements, might be it’s just a drawing right picture which might be a big achievement for them just show your happiness, celebrate their every small achievement.
+3. Appreciate them when they are sharing their achievements, might be it’s just a drawing right picture which might be a big achievement for them just show your happiness, celebrate their every small achievement.
 Tell them how they made you proud.
 They might have not scored 100/100 but scoring 75/100 would be his achievement, praise them that time and tell them to encourage them to tell that you know their potential is much more than this.
 It will only boost them to do much better and they know that you are there to support.

-Don’t be a dictator, now you are setting up some rules and conveyed them but as they are pushing the boundaries is quite natural and now your time explain to them why you are setting up some rules at home.
+Don’t be a dictator, now you are setting up some rules and conveyed them but as they are pushing the boundaries is natural and now your time explain to them why you are setting up some rules at home.

-6. Do Observe: As a parent, you need to be very observant and check out the change in behavior which is not normal as kids go through changes with mood, energy and other things but if you find changes which don’t look normal and suspicious talk to them calmly and understand the problem.
+6. Observe: As a parent, you need to be very observant and check out the change in behavior which is not normal as kids go through changes with mood, energy and other things but if you find changes which don’t look normal and suspicious talk to them calmly and understand the problem.